knowledgecode/format.js/README.md

 # Format.js
 Format.js is a simple JavaScript format function, like a Java String.format.
-It works in Chrome, Firefox, Safari, Safari, Opera, and IE 6.0+.
+It works in Chrome, Firefox, Safari, Opera, and IE 6.0+.

 ## Usage
 ### String